Nicholas Biddle: Ancestry and early life

 Nicholas Biddle was born into a prominent family in Philadelphia, in the Commonwealth of Pennsylvania, on January 8, 1786.
 Ancestors of the Biddle family had immigrated to the Pennsylvania colony along with the famous Quaker proprietor, William Penn, and subsequently fought in the pre-Revolutionary colonial struggles.
 Young Nicholas's preparatory education was received at an academy in Philadelphia, where his progress was so rapid that he entered the class of 1799 at the University of Pennsylvania.
 At thirteen years old, Biddle had completed his coursework, but was not allowed to graduate due to his age.
 His parents accordingly sent him to Princeton (then the “College of New Jersey”) where he entered the sophomore class, and graduated in 1801 as valedictorian, dividing the first honor of the class with his only rival.
+While at Princeton, Biddle wrote an essay against the abolition of slavery, arguing that, if slaves were freed, they would suffer without the “support” of plantation owners, “as no nation is more lenient towards its slaves than America.”

 Biddle was offered an official position before he had even finished his law studies.
 As secretary to former Revolutionary War officer and delegate to the Continental Congress, John Armstrong Jr., he went abroad in 1804 and was in Paris when Napoleon Bonaparte was crowned as emperor of the new French Empire.
+He kept his original coronation ticket, which eventually ended up in his family’s souvenir album.
 Afterwards he participated in an audit related to the Louisiana Purchase, acquiring his first experience in financial affairs.
 Biddle traveled extensively through Europe as secretary for James Monroe, who was then serving as the United States minister to the Court of St. James.
 In Great Britain, Biddle took part in a conversation with Cambridge University professors involving comparisons between the modern Greek dialect and that of Homer; a conversation that captured Monroe's attention.

 In 1807, Biddle returned home to Philadelphia.
 He practiced law and wrote, contributing papers to different publications on various subjects, but chiefly in the fine arts.
 He became associate editor of a literary magazine called Port-Folio, which was published from 1806 to 1823.
 When editor Joseph Dennie died in 1812, Biddle took over the magazine and lived on 7th Street, near Spruce Street.
 That same year, Biddle was elected a member of the American Philosophical Society.